Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Spaghetti.

-Pasta puttanesca is a savory, tangy, spicy, garlicky, mildly sweet, and acidic sauce thanks to the combination of San Marzano tomatoes, olives, capers, garlic, and chili.
+Pasta puttanesca is a savory, tangy, spicy, garlicky, mildly sweet, and acidic sauce made from San Marzano tomatoes, olives, capers, garlic, and chili.

 Puttanesca is an Italian recipe originally from Naples.
 There’s also a popular variation in the Lazio region in Italy.

-You should always salt the pasta water if you like with less salt.
+You should always salt the pasta water, even if you like it with less salt.
 Pasta cooked in unsalted water is bland, even if your sauce is salty.

 My advice is to refrain from adding salt to sauces like puttanesca when you use salty ingredients like olives, capers, anchovies, and soy sauce.